adiciausu/funl/README.md

 endpoint: http://mydomain.com/collect-data # (required) the backend where the requests will be routed
 route_strategy:  all_paths_relative_to_enpoint  # route requests with path relative to backend (ex: ex.com/test -> ex.com/test)
 #route_strategy:  all_to_endpoint # route all requests to the specific endpoint, discard path (ex: ex.com/test -> ex2.com)
-backend_max_req: 20 # maximum requests per second sent to the backend (adjust to a limit your system is comfortable with)
+backend_max_req: 100 # maximum requests per second sent to the backend (adjust to a limit your system is comfortable with)
 listen_on_port: 80 # port to listen for http requests

-max_errors: 5 # max number of errors until request declared dead, and alert sent
+max_errors: 10 # max number of errors until request declared dead, and alert sent
-dead_status_codes: [ "408" ] # list of status codes that mark a request dead with no retry
+dead_status_codes: [ "404" ] # list of status codes that mark a request dead with no retry
 delay_factor: 2 # increase this to increase the delay of the retries; next_delay = pow(delay_factor, current_error_count) + or - 1%
-default_request_ttl: 36000 # how long to keep a request until declaring it dead; in seconds;[integer()| none]; none => never expires; overriden by request X-Funl-Ttl header
+default_request_ttl: 36000 # how long (in seconds) to keep a request until declaring it dead; [integer()| none]; none => never expires; overriden by request X-Funl-Ttl header
-max_redirects: 15 # maximum number of redirects until request declared as failed and retried
+max_redirects: 100 # maximum number of redirects until request declared as failed and retried

-alert_queued_requests_max_count: 10000000 # alert when queued requests increase over this limit
+alert_queued_requests_max_count: 1000 # alert when queued requests increase over this limit
 alert_dead_request: true # alert for each dead request
 alert_email_receiver: example@gmail.com # email that will receive alerts
 alert_email_relay: smtp.gmail.com